spataphore1337/faststream/docs/docs/en/getting-started/serialization/examples.md

 ## Protobuf

-In this section, we will explore an example using *Protobuf*.
+In this section, we will explore an example using [Protobuf](https://protobuf.dev/overview/){.external-link target="_blank"}.
 However, this approach is also applicable to other serialization methods.

 ???- note "Protobuf"
     *Protobuf* is an alternative message serialization method commonly used in *GRPC*.
 Its main advantage is that it results in much smaller message sizes[^1] compared to *JSON*, but it requires a message schema (`.proto` files) on both the client and server sides.